What is the purpose of TIMSS?

 - The Department of Education is the data controller for the study and NFER, acting on behalf of the Department, is the data processor.

-- Neither NFER nor the Department of Education will pass on the results of pupils’ performance to anyone.
+- Neither NFER nor the Department of Education have or will pass on the results of pupils’ performance to anyone.

-- The responses to the study from pupils, parents and schools are treated in confidence and no school or individual will be identified in any of the TIMSS reports.
+- The responses to the study from pupils, parents and schools are treated in confidence and no school or individual have been or will be identified in any of the TIMSS reports.

-- NFER will send the data to the international TIMSS team for analysis.
-The final data will be available on the IEA website, and all school and pupil data will be anonymised.
+- NFER do send the data to the international TIMSS team for analysis.
+The final data will be available on the IEA website, and all school and pupil data was anonymised.

 See FAQs for parents for more information.